Ichoran/kse3/README.md

 welcome(("Jane", "Doe").label)  // Works, .label means infer labels
 ```

-Use it whenever identity is really important, but types aren't specific enough!
+Use it whenever identity is really important, but types aren't specific enough.

 See the test suite, or package Scaladoc, for more examples of what you could do with `kse.basics`!